BixoryEcom/vasee-artworks-landing/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Documentation

+Project documentation is stored in the `docs` directory:

+- `docs/PRD.md` - Product Requirements Document
+- `docs/OPTIMIZATION.md` - Performance optimization guidelines

+For detailed information about the project requirements and specifications, please refer to these documents.